 - Design Team : Zhang Xiaodong, Liu Xing, Di Xiangjie, Feng Jiancheng, Feng Shuxian, He Feng, Wang Boyu

-From the architect.
+Text description provided by the architects.
 Our client for this project is a local who believes in contemporary art, and intended the museum to be a platform to promote young artists.
 The two main programs of the museum are for art exhibition and artist residence.
 In the design we sought a piece of architecture that is open, culturally rooted, and arousing a feeling of sublimity – a noble condition of human instinct, which we believe, although through different means, shares the same purpose as the art it accommodates.

 Located next to a lake, the site marks the east end of a cluster consisting of art exhibition spaces and artist studios.
 The lake is to the north, and in the south right adjacent is Song Zhuang Museum.
 The site is below the road level at south and east and surrounded by parapet at maximum 2m high.

 The building massing was resolved into a U shape that recalls traditional triple house courtyard familiar to the local people.
 The courtyard faces a road on the east side and provides entries to the main exhibition spaces.
 There is an uninterrupted path from the road level to the courtyard and then all the way to the roof, which facilitates outdoor art display, draws activities in and blurs the boundary between roof and facade.

 Raised by 1.6m above the road level in the south and east, the courtyard is roof to the ground floor to be entered from north and west.
 Two sunken gardens punctuate one level down to reach the earth, allowing big trees to grow out, as well as providing natural light and ventilation to the ground floor that holds some dark spaces, a lounge, and several studios for resident artists.